researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

                        outgoingMessage: true|false, //flag to indicate if this was an outgoing or incoming message
                        text: string, //message text
-                       uri: string //unique identifier of this message }
+                       uri: string //unique identifier of this message
+                       isReceivedByOwn: true|false //whether the sent request/message is received by the own server or not (default: false, if its not an outgoingMessage the default is true)
+                       isReceivedByRemote: true|false //whether the sent request/message is received by the remote server or not (default: false, if its not an outgoingMessage the default is true)
+                   }
                    ...
                },